 Considerable uncertainty remains over the present and future state of the workforce.

-A number of attempts have been made to gather information, resulting in surveys and resources being published by The King’s Fund, the Royal Society of Public Health, Public Health England and the Association of Directors of Public Health.
+A number of attempts were made to gather information, resulting in surveys and resources being published by The King’s Fund, the Royal Society of Public Health, Public Health England and the Association of Directors of Public Health.

 Despite informative results from these studies there are still unanswered questions about the profession as a whole.